1.3.2 Bylaws of the Board of Trustees

 Section 8: The Secretary to the College and Board of Trustees

 The secretary to the Board of Trustees shall be recommended by the president and appointed by the Board of Trustees and serves at the pleasure of the president and Board of Trustees.
 The secretary to the Board of Trustees is an administrative staff member of the College.
+The secretary shall be elected for a three-year term at the annual Board meeting held in May and may serve an unlimited number of three-year terms.

-The secretary shall assist the Board of Trustees in ensuring actions are in accordance with these bylaws and bylaw amendments are promptly made and necessary, that minutes of board and Executive Committee meetings are accurate and promptly distributed to all trustees, that meetings are properly scheduled and trustees notified, and that Board policy statements and other official records are properly maintained.
+The secretary shall assist the Board of Trustees in ensuring actions are in accordance with these bylaws and bylaw amendments are promptly made when necessary, that minutes of board and Executive Committee meetings are accurate and promptly distributed to all trustees, that meetings are properly scheduled and trustees notified, and that Board policy statements and other official records are properly maintained.

 Committees of the Board of Trustees